marcelo-h-h/School-DS/README.md

 2. In your browser, navigate to the `Work.ipynb` file and open it.
 3. Execute the notebook cells sequentially to reproduce the analysis.

-### Importing a Notebook in Jupyter

-To import an existing notebook in Jupyter:

-1. In the Jupyter Notebook home menu, click "Upload" at the top right corner.
-2. Select the `.ipynb` file you want to import.
-3. Click the "Upload" button next to the file to complete the import.
-4. The imported notebook will now appear in the file list and can be opened for editing and execution.

 ## Contribution